alan-ghelardi/enumerations/README.md

 ### A More Advanced Example

-It's possible to implement the strategy pattern through enums.
+It's possible to implement the strategy design pattern through enums.
+Let's have a look on a very simple example where the four basic arithmetic operations are modelled as enum constants, each one with its own implementation of a method apply which takes two numbers as parameters:

 ```js
 import {AssertionError} from 'assert'